-In the next section, a commentary is provided on the recorded flights and sightings of the raptor species presented in the above table, as well as of the other important species listed in Annex I of Directive 2009/147/EC.
+In the next section, a commentary is provided on the recorded flights and sightings of the raptor species (and the Black Stork) presented in the above table, as well as of the other important species listed in Annex I of Directive 2009/147/EK.

-The Cinereous Vulture (Aegypius monachus) was recorded 13 times (19 individuals in total) in the study area during the observations in July 2020, August 2020, September 2020, October 2020, April 2021 and June 2021, with six of the total records being the crossing of two individuals per flight/record.
-Out of these six recordings with two people per flight, one took place in zone A (less than 250 m from the location of the nearest wind turbine of the wind farm under study) and at a distance of less than 100 m from the location of the nearest wind turbine of the project, but at a very high flight altitude (more than 300 m) and for this reason this flight was not classified as a direct impact zone, (distance of less than 100 metres from the siting of the nearest wind turbine of the wind farm to be assessed, but with a height of more than 30 metres and less than 150 metres), one took place within Zone B (distance between 250 and 1 000 metres from the site of the nearest wind turbine of the wind farm under study), one took place in Zone C (distance between 1 000 and 2 000 metres from the site of the nearest wind turbine of the wind farm under study), one took place in Zone B (distance between 1 000 and 2 000 metres from the site of the nearest wind turbine of the WPP under study), while the remaining three recordings were made outside the zones of influence of the project's wind turbines (more than 2 km from the location of the nearest wind turbine of the wind farm under investigation).
-Finally, of the remaining seven individual recordings (one person per flight/recording), one was made within the zone of direct influence, one within zone A, one within zone C and four outside the zones of influence of the project wind turbines (distance greater than 2 km).
+The Cinereous Vulture (Aeygypius monachus) was recorded 16 times (24 individuals in total) in the study area during the observations in July 2020, August 2020, September 2020, March 2021, April 2021, and June 2021, with one of the total records being the crossing of three individuals and taking place within Zone B (distance between 250 to 1.000 m from the installation site of the nearest W/T of the project).
+In addition, of the total number of records, six involved the crossing of two individuals per flight/record.
+Of these six recordings involving two individuals per flight, three of them took place within Zone A (less than 250 m from the location of the nearest wind turbine of the wind turbine under study), with one of these three recordings also taking place less than 100 m from the location of the nearest wind turbine of the project, but with a very high flight altitude (>300 m), and therefore not classified in the Direct Impact Zone (distance of less than 100 m from the location of the nearest wind turbine of the WPP under study but with a flight altitude of more than 30 m and less than 150 m).
+Of the remaining three recordings involving the crossing of two individuals per flight/recording, two took place within Zone B (distance between 250 and 1,000 metres from the location of the nearest wind turbine of the WPP under study) and the third took place within Zone C (distance between 1,000 and 2,000 metres from the location of the nearest wind turbine of the WPP under study).
+Finally, of the remaining nine single records (one individual crossing per flight/record), five occurred within Zone A, with three of the five also occurring at less than 100 m from the installation site of the nearest wind turbine of the project but at a very high altitude (>300 m), and therefore not classified in the Zone of Direct Effect.
+Of the remaining four individual crossings, two took place within Zone B, one took place within Zone C and the last one took place outside the impact zones with the wind turbines of the project (distance greater than 2 km from the site of the nearest wind turbine of the studied WPP).